Brownsdale man airlifted to hospital after ATV accident - Austin Daily Herald

 The accident was not witnessed; however, first responders believe Anderson was attempting to load his ATV onto the back of a trailer, which was connected to a pickup truck.
 May said it appeared that Anderson may have accelerated rapidly while attempting to drive the ATV on the trailer, as fresh spin marks were located in the gravel leading up to the trailer.
 As a result, it’s believed the ATV drove into the trailer, striking the trailer “headache rack” and hitting the tailgate of the pickup truck, as evidenced by a large dent, causing the ATV to flip off the trailer and overturn.

 Anderson was transported by Mayo One to Mayo Clinic Hospital, St. Marys Campus-Rochester.
-Anderson had not regained consciousness by the time he was transported; May said he had not heard as of Wednesday morning if Anderson had regained consciousness.
+Anderson had not regained consciousness by the time he was transported; May said he was unaware of Anderson’s condition as of Wednesday morning.

 Our Opinion: New facility names representative of APS